It's time to bring high-speed fiber internet to Shutesbury!

 I don't use computers or the internet.
 Why should I care about broadband?
 Even if you don't use the internet yourself there's a compelling reason to support the plan and that's home value.
 Many of our residents have already encountered difficulty selling or renting their homes because fewer and fewer people are willing to move to an area that lacks adequate internet service.
 When it's time to sell your home you'll possibly receive up to20% less if high-speed internet isn’t available.
 (Source: The Guardian [New York] 1 Mar.
 2014: "Fast broadband now considered vital by increasing numbers of homebuyers."
 Online.
 Estimate confirmed by professional local realtors at Jones Realty, Amherst, Massachusetts.)
 Read an article in the Greenfield Recorder here about how the lack of internet is affecting our area.

 Why is this taking so long?
 We’ve received this question more than a few times!
 The answer is cost and the complications of state government.
 After the state legislature passed the $50 million IT Bond bill the governor’s office went through a change in leadership.
 The new administration had different ideas about how the Last Mile Grant should be administered.
-The changes and indecision have meant that no new broadband builds have started in the state of Massachusetts in the past two years.
-Shutesbury and all other underserved towns have been left waiting.
+The changes and indecision have meant that no new broadband builds were started in the state of Massachusetts from 2014 - 2017.
+Shutesbury and all other underserved were left waiting.

-In order to move forward immediately on our own timetable without state involvement, we would need to forgo most of the state’s financial aid and authorize borrowing for an additional $890,000.
-There is no guarantee that the state would reimburse Shutesbury for these costs.
+We could have moved forward sooner, but in order to do so on our own timetable without state involvement, we would need to forgo most of the state’s financial aid and authorize borrowing for an additional $890,000.
+There is no guarantee that the state would have reimbursed Shutesbury for these costs.
 Taxpayers would have to cover the FULL AMOUNT already authorized PLUS and an additional $890,000.
+Our town financial situation meant that we really needed to wait for the funding.

 Will there be an installation fee?
 (The following costs are based on our current best project estimates) Each premise will incur a flat rate connection fee of $100-$200.
 Private roads with existing utility poles are covered and will be wired at no extra cost.
 This includes the Lake Wyola area.
 For long driveways leading to a single house, the distance covered is up to 750 feet.
 This is for driveways with either utility poles OR existing conduit with available capacity.
 If there aren't poles or conduit, the homeowner will need to pay for installation, but a credit will be applied for the equivalent amount it would cost to do a 750 foot installation on existing poles.
 The flat rate connection fee only applies to people who sign up before construction begins.
 This is because it is cheaper to connect up houses in batches during the initial build out.
 If you decide to jump on the bandwagon after initial construction, that would require sending an additional truck and crew to connect your house.
 This will cost extra, so it makes sense to pre-subscribe.
 We don't yet have a signup deadline.
 Note that installation and connection charges for utilities are standard and a fee under $200 is VERY reasonable compared to what a private company would charge.